grikdotnet/phpdocker/README.md

 # Php with extensions

-Based on the official PHP 7-fpm image, added commonly used extensions and Composer.phar
+Based on the official PHP 7-fpm image, added commonly used extensions and Composer.phar Intended to run PHP stack, having config stored in CVS with your application.

 The [Dockerfile](https://github.com/grikdotnet/phpdocker/blob/master/Dockerfile-php) is in a [Github repository](https://github.com/grikdotnet/phpdocker).